Can Cats Taste Spicy Food? Cat’s Sense of Taste

 The Best Way to Keep Your Cat from Begging for Spicy Food

+Do Cats Like Spicy Food?
 Why Does My Cat Seem to Love Spicy Food?

 Why Does My Cat Seem to Love Spicy Food

-The scent of spicy food is among the strongest of any we eat.
+• Attracted by the scent: The scent of spicy food is among the strongest of any we eat.
 Think about how much more potent the flavours of curries and chilli con Carne are than those of ordinary pasta or vegetables.
-Due to their excellent sense of smell, cats could be curious about the origin of this spicy dish.
+Cats have a keen sense of smell and use it to “taste” their food.
+Spicy foods often have strong and aromatic scents that can stimulate your cat’s appetite, even if they can’t fully taste the spiciness.
+It’s probable that any cats that have eaten it before have taken note of this event.

 What are Healthier Alternatives to Spicy Food for Cats?